-I would always recommend balancing out the spaces and activities to suit your lifestyle.
-In my previous home, I knocked down a wall removing a large downstairs bathroom and creating an office and toilet room.
-So I’m all for switching things around and enjoying every inch of your home!
+I always recommend balancing out the spaces and activities to suit your lifestyle.
+For example, in my previous home, I knocked down a wall removing a large downstairs bathroom and creating an office and toilet room.
+So, I’m all for switching things around and enjoying every inch of your home!

 RETHINKING HOW TO USE YOUR SPACE

 Before I left my job to work freelance I gave my working set up a good deal of consideration.
-My desk was formerly in the living room because my blog was a hobby and I liked to update it in the evenings while sharing the space with my man.
-I realised that when this became a job I wouldn’t want to see my work when I was relaxing, so after trying a few ideas I decided to turn the second bedroom into a home office.
-Here are a few things I considered before taking the plunge.
+My desk was formerly in the living room because I liked to update my blog in the evenings while sharing the space with my man.
+I realised that when blogging became my job I probably wouldn’t want to see my work when I was relaxing.
+After trying a few ideas, I decided to turn the second bedroom into a home office.
+And here are a few things I considered before taking the plunge.

 1. Think about the possible uses of the room and how many days of the year these activities take place.
 When I counted how many times we had visitors to stay during a calendar year I realised it made no sense to keep the second bedroom solely as a guest room.

 3. Plan how the room will look.
-A useful tip is to use string or masking tape to mark the floor where the furniture will go.
-I did this when planning which desks to buy to ensure there was space for the bed.
+A useful tip is to use string or masking tape to mark where the furniture will go.
+I did this when selecting a desk to ensure there was enough space for the bed.

 CREATING A CALM PLACE TO WORK

 To create my home office, I removed the floral curtains, added some sheer blinds, repainted the walls and bought two desks and a shelf.
 It’s an unusual room because my apartment is part of a crescent and so the room is narrow at one end and wide at the other.
 Hence my photographs looking a little distorted!